 When is a 10-year CD a bad idea?

 In many cases, you can earn more money with a five-year CD than with one of the best 10-year CD rates.
 So leaving your funds tied up for five additional years doesn’t make sense.

 Rising prices are another concern.
 “If inflation is higher than the interest that you’re earning, you are actually losing buying power as the money sits in there for 10 years,” says Alan Dole, a wealth manager and financial planner with Equity Concepts, an investment and financial services firm in Richmond, Virginia.

 Consider the opportunity cost

 Don’t purchase a 10-year CD without evaluating other low-risk investment products like high-yield money market accounts.
-“Where else could you put that money that would earn you more?”
-Dole asks.
+Dole says it pays to ask, “Where else could you put that money that would earn you more?”